infratographer/load-balancer-api/README.md

 ## Load Balancer Components

-Load balancer --> Frontend --> Pool --> Origin
+Load balancer --> Port --> Pool --> Origin

 ### Load Balancers

 Load balancers are the top level component managed by the load balancer API.
 Load balancers are assigned to a tenant.

-### Frontends
+### Ports

-Frontends of the listening port of the load balancer.
-Frontends are assigned to a load balancer.
+Ports define the listening port of a load balancer.
+Ports are assigned to a load balancer.

 ### Pools

 Pools are a collection of origins.
-Pools are assigned to a tenant, and linked to a frontend through assignments.
+Pools are assigned to a tenant, and linked to a port through assignments.

 ### Origins